The leftist next door

 In addition, Boucher opined:

 Trump firing everyone who investigates him.
-TOTALITARIANISM.”
+TOTALITARIANISM.

 When it comes to totalitarianism, Boucher obviously has no clue.
 His ignorance notwithstanding Boucher, like many leftists I know, assumes that Trump supporters are idiots.
 Thus, he says: